Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Introduction

-We evaluate our method on Human3.6M \cite{2014Human3}, TotalCapture \cite{TotalCapture}, and KTH Multiview Football II \cite{2013Multi} quantitatively and qualitatively.
+We evaluate our method on Human3.6M~\cite{ionescu2013human3}, TotalCapture~\cite{joo2018total}, and KTH Multiview Football II~\cite{kazemi2013multi} quantitatively and qualitatively.
 We also conduct detailed ablation study experiments to verify the effectiveness of each module.
-Experiment results demonstrate that MTF-Transformer outperforms camera parameter-free methods by a large margin.
-Beside, MTF-Transformer can be directly applied to the scene with different setting from the training stage, bridging the generalization gap significantly.
+Experiment results demonstrate that MTF-Transformer outperforms camera parameter-free methods.
+Besides, MTF-Transformer can be directly applied to the scenarios with different configurations from the training stage, bridging the generalization gap significantly.
 In short, our contributions are: \begin{itemize} \item We proposed a unified framework (MTF-Transformer) for 3D HPE.
-It is adaptive to scenes with a video of arbitrary length and from arbitrary views without retraining. \item We design a novel Multi-view Fusing Transformer (MFT), where the relationship between views is integrated into the relative-attention block.
-MFT reconstructs the features from multiple views according to estimated implicit relationship, avoiding the need for camera calibration. \item We introduce the random mask mechanism into MFT and Temporal Fusing Transformer (TFT) to make them robust to variable view number and video length. \item Not only does our model outperforms camera parameter-free models by a large margin, but also has better generalization ability to handle diverse application scenes. \end{itemize}
+It is adaptive to scenarios with videos of arbitrary length and from arbitrary views without retraining. \item We design a novel Multi-view Fusing Transformer (MFT), where the relationship between views is integrated into the Relative-Attention block.
+MFT reconstructs the features from multiple views according to the estimated implicit relationship, avoiding the need for camera calibration. \item We introduce the random mask mechanism into MFT and Temporal Fusing Transformer (TFT) to make them robust to variable view number and video length. \item Not only does our model outperform camera parameter-free models in precision, but it also has a better generalization capability to handle diverse application scenarios. \end{itemize}